DigitalNZ/supplejack/_posts/2014-07-23-production-install.md

 1. You may need to configure firewalls to allow you to access services and hosts
 1. You might need to configure DNS servers or `/etc/hosts` to allow you to access hosts as names, such as `api.example.com`
-1. Note that the Supplejack Manager is called the 'harvester' when it's deployed as it's frontend to all harvesting.

 ### 13. Testing